GeoArkadeep/Stresslog/docs/source/Examples.rst

 Loading Well Data
 -----------------

-Here's how we load our well data and supporting datasets:
+Here's how we load our well data:

 .. code-block:: python